guettli/programming-guidelines/README.rst

 How to create directories?
 With automated configuration management (Salt, Ansible, Chef, ...) or during installation (RPM/DPKG)

 Exception: You create a temporary directory which is only needed for some seconds.
+But since switching from subprocess/shell calling to using libraries (see "Avoid calling command line tools") temporary files get used much less.
+More and more gets done in memory.

 Debugging Performance
 .....................